arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 > **Arduino Cloud for Chromebook** has been removed from Google Play and is currently unavailable.
 We are actively working to resolve the issue.

 > [!TIP]
 > You can now use the Cloud Editor on ChromeOS directly in the Chrome browser.
-No installation of apps or extensions are required.
+No installation of apps or extensions is required.
 >
 > [Use the Cloud Editor in the Chrome browser](#use-the-cloud-editor-in-the-chrome-browser){.link-chevron-right}
 <!-- markdownlint-enable MD028 -->